NishaanPadanthaya/PersonalWebsite/README.md

-This webpage is  a personal website created using HTML and CSS to showcase the profile of an individual.
+This webpage is  a  basic personal website created using HTML and CSS to showcase the profile of an individual.
 Here's a brief explanation of the project:

 1. **HTML Structure:** The HTML document follows the standard structure for a web page.
 It includes a document type declaration which sets the language to English, and defines the page's metadata within the section, such as the character encoding, viewport settings, and a title.